milvus-io/milvus/docs/design_docs/proxy.md

 preprocessing stage and a lot more for other requests.
 Every object in Milvus will be assigned with an `ID`, such as `CollectionID`, `PartitionID`, `IndexID`, `SegmentID`, etc. Components in Milvus communicate with each other by the object IDs, however, users only know the object name.
 So as a user access layer of Milvus, Proxy should translate the object name into object ID.
-Also taking search request as example, Proxy should translate the `CollectionName` into `CollectionID` and then the Query Node will recognize the request.
+Also taking search request as an example, Proxy should translate the `CollectionName` into `CollectionID` and then the Query Node will recognize the request.
 Proxy holds a cache that translate object name into object id and dynamically updates the cache.